Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Estimating the parameters in a linear Gaussian SSM

-\code{<initialisation>} We allocate some variables to store the current state of the Markov chain \code{phi}, the proposed state \code{phiProposed}, the current log-likelihood \code{logLikelihood} and the proposed likelihood \code{logLikelihoodProposed}.
+\code{<initialization>} We allocate some variables to store the current state of the Markov chain \code{phi}, the proposed state \code{phiProposed}, the current log-likelihood \code{logLikelihood} and the proposed log-likelihood \code{logLikelihoodProposed}.
 Furthermore, we allocate the binary variable \code{proposedPhiAccepted} assuming the value $1$ if the proposed parameter is accepted and $0$ otherwise.
 Finally, we run the particle filter with the parameters $\{\phi^{(0)},\sigma_v,\sigma_e\}$ to estimate the initial likelihood.
-The initialisation is implemented by:
+The initialization is implemented by: \begin{Code} <initialization> = phi <- matrix(0, nrow = noIterations, ncol = 1) phiProposed <- matrix(0, nrow = noIterations, ncol = 1) logLikelihood <- matrix(0, nrow = noIterations, ncol = 1) logLikelihoodProposed <- matrix(0, nrow = noIterations, ncol = 1) proposedPhiAccepted <- matrix(0, nrow = noIterations, ncol = 1)